Primary Immune Deficiency

 Subcutaneous infusion of immunoglobulins with neria™ infusion sets

-When subcutaneous infusion is preferred, neria™ infusion sets are the perfect option.
-The patient inserts an infusion set under the skin and connects it to the infusion pump. neria™ infusion sets are particularly well suited for the delivery of immunoglobulins, with a choice of multi-site infusion sets for larger volumes.
+When subcutaneous infusion is preferred, neria™ infusion sets are a great option.
+The patient inserts an infusion set under the skin and connects it to the infusion pump. neria™ infusion sets are well suited for the delivery of immunoglobulins, with a choice of multi-site infusion sets for larger volumes.

 For complete clinical studies, please contact ConvaTec Infusion Care at firstname.lastname@example.org.